Thoughts from a Corbusian Completist

 Which is why the building, as huge as a stranded ocean liner, is slanted away from the busy street and set so sumptuously in its parkland of trees.
 No wonder the locals called it the Maison de fada, the madhouse or looney bin.
 But that was water off a duck’s back for Le Corbusier, who had weathered similar slurs at Pessac, which locals called the Arab village because of its flat roofs (and not meaning to be complimentary).

-Marseilles’ Unité was the first to be completed, opening in 1952, but others would follow.
+Marseilles’ Unité was the first to be completed, opening in 1952.
+Others would follow.
 Each would be different.
 Marseilles’ prefabricated apartments were slotted into a frame, like bottles in a wine rack, ensuring airspace around each apartment which gives sound insulation and allows heating and air ventilation throughout the whole building.
-His next, at Rezé, was different, built to house workers at the docks on the Loire river nearby.
+His next, at Rezé, was different.
+Built to house workers at the docks on the Loire river nearby.
 Funds were tight and these apartment units were stacked like boxes, which meant that people could move in before the whole structure was completed.

 It lacks the swagger of the Marseille building – its piloti are thinner, although submerged at one end in a frog-filled pond left after the site was quarried.
 Where Marseilles’ rooftop walking track and exuberant ventilation stacks have a sculptural quality, the roof of Rezé is quieter, occupied by an infant school.
 The concrete walls of the building are also covered with a kind of pebbledash, giving it a more sombre air and less like the sunbleached quality present in Marseille.
 Its balconies are painted in duller tones than the bold primaries at Marseille, more suited to the flatter northern light.
 But it’s still a marvel, filled with detail that excites and amuses, like the giraffe-shaped staircase that springs out of one end.

-The focus is on a playing field with a generous sports stand and overlooked by a cultural centre that has the same colourful ventilation doors as in the Couvent de la Tourette.
-The area is dominated by the oddly shaped church with a sparkling interior, which was only recently completed.
-The Unité building, though, is almost hidden among more mundane housing blocks.
+The focus is on a playing field with a generous sports stand.
+Overlooking it is a cultural centre which has the same colourful ventilation doors as in the Couvent de la Tourette.
+Hidden amongst more mundane housing blocks is the Unité building.
 It crests a hill but once there, it takes away your breath.

 It simply uses only the colours red and blue on its balconies and its broad facade is both welcoming and proud.
 The closed-off roof terrace lacks the embellishments of Marseille but the internal ‘streets’ are familiar and as colourful as those in Rezé and Marseilles.
-The shapes of Modulor Man and stylised plant forms are embedded in the concrete walls outside.
+Embedded in the concrete walls are the shapes of Modulor Man and stylised plant forms.
 A display apartment shows the same dual-level living that is familiar to anyone who has visited the mock-up in Paris.
 The sense of a steady hand is ever-present.

 Marseille’s Unité is hipster heaven.
-A resident who has lived there for years told me it was now less communally-minded but I was still struck by its fizzing energy.
+A resident who has lived there for years told me it was now less communally-minded.
+The fizzing energy of the complex still struck me.
 I am more struck, however, by the cheerfulness of the residents at the buildings at Rezé and Firminy.
 One gives me the thumbs up as I take my many photographs.
 The caretaker at Rezé tells me how proud he is to live there.
 That a building can add dignity and pleasure to the lives of people is surely the best outcome for all housing design.
 And dare I venture that it’s the final proof that these buildings are the work of an undoubted master.
 But maybe I should save that until I’ve ticked the last two off my list’.